jvanasco/tweet_helper/README.md

 The package can be imported into a Python process for tweeting, but was designed to enable tweeting off a terminal prompt so any release process can invoke it.

-    python tweet_helper.py -a TWEET -m "i tweeted this off the commandline using tweet_helper"
+    python tweet_helper.py -a TWEET -m 'i tweeted this off the commandline using tweet_helper!'

 This package is pre-release and be available on PyPi once the API is locked down.